Does a pretty deck with tropical leaves surrounding it seem like a great idea? Ferns can indeed go a long way in transforming the ambiance of a place.

 Types of Ferns

-1. Staghorn Fern
+Staghorn Fern

 Do you wish to hang plants from a height?
 Then the staghorn fern or the Platycerium Spp. will be a brilliant choice to make.
 Its leaves are shaped like the horns of a deer, and they arch from one point in the center.
 So if you grow it in hanging pots and let the leaves hang freely from the top, it will look beautiful.

 Plus, staghorns have a gorgeous bright green and glossy color that stands out.
 You can place them near entrances or around the sidewalls of your garden, and they will grow up to a height of 3 feet.
-Some people even grow these in their balconies, which automatically look so much prettier.
+Some people even grow these on their balconies, which automatically look so much prettier.

 Another great advantage is that they can grow from tree barks, and you can cover holes or crevices in barks with these.
 They will take nutrients and water from the air itself and will grow around barks or posts.
 Also, these ferns can be planted in rock gardens where they will grow around the rocks adding the much-needed green color to them.

-Just remember that they will grow well in partial or complete shade and hence you should stay away from planting in any area, which receives direct sunlight.
+Just remember that they will grow well in partial or complete shade and hence you should stay away from planting in any area, that receives direct sunlight.
 They will thrive well in filtered shaded areas that receive restricted sunlight.

-1. Grey Ghost Lady
+Grey Ghost Lady

 Also known as Athyrium Niponicum Grey Ghost, this fern has a silvery-white tinge to it, and that is the reason behind its name.
 The leaves have a very surreal color, and many say that they look like they have come from the moon.